sidbala4023/Trigger/README.md

 30.Write a trigger to create user when an contact is inserted (Assume I take this scenario for MixedDML error and using Future method to solve the scenario).

 31.Write a trigger to Update Contact’s Description while an contact is  inserting and if it related to Account then Update Contact description field with Account description field.

+32.Write a trigger to send an email to the Opportunity record owner when record is inserted or updated and has amount greater than 10,000.